Szymand/CIS3530-A4-Group-48/README.md

 You should see the Flask test page with the current date from the database.
 If you get a connection error, make sure PostgreSQL is running and the password in app.py matches your local setup.

+# 11. Indexes
+The first index implemented is idx_employee_name on Employee(Lname, Fname) this index imporves performance on the home page (A2), where employees are searched and sorted by name.
+The page orders results using ORDER by full_name also allowing partial name filtering.
+Since we have built full_name from Lname and Fname, Postgres can use this index to avoid a full table scan and reduce the cost of sorting employees alphabetically.
+This speeds up both name searches and default page load when the employee list is ordered by name.

+The second index is idx_workson_pno on Works_On(Pno), this index speeds up queries that retrieve project related stats on the Home page.
+The proj_stats CTE groups by project number and aggregates hours and project counts:

+SELECT Essn, COUNT(DISTINCT Pno), SUM(Hours)
+FROM Works_On
+GROUP BY Essn;

+When we aggregate by project or feth all employees on a specific project, the index on Pno helps it avoid scanning the entire Works_on table.
+This makes the page's project and hours calculations more efficient.

+Both of these indexes can be found within team_setup.sql like required.